incognito666/project2/README.md

   - We extract the total number of issues assigned to each milestone.

 12. Just one issue in the milestone.
-  - We extract the total number of issues assigned to each milestone.
+  - We extract the total number of issues assigned to each milestone to find out the milestones with single issue.

 14. No update in the issues for a long time.
   - We check if the time taken to update a Issue is longer than usual to see if the Issue was ignored for a brief period of time.